-This experience will showcase a village of craftsmen honing and practicing their skills, making copper and wooden handicrafts, as well as batik fabrics and much more.
-Here you will be exposed to local industries at the smallest level, and you will see families of artisans passing their craft from one generation to the next.
-The tour of the village will end up with a simple cup of Ceylon tea at the house of the village coppersmith before continuing to nearby Galmaduwa Temple.
+This experience showcases a village of craftspeople honing and practicing their skills, making copper and wooden handicrafts, as well as batik fabrics and much more.
+Witness local artisanal industries and the passing of these crafts from one generation to the next.
+The village tour ends with a simple cup of Ceylon tea at the house of the village coppersmith before continuing to nearby Galmaduwa Temple.
 This impressive looking building is a fusion of two cultures.
 Originally built in 1750 as a Hindu Kovil by the last King of Sri Lanka,

 This excursion will take you along the famous A-26, one of Sri Lanka’s most scenic drives.
 You will drive bordering the Victoria Wildlife Reserve, and pass the rugged terrain of the Knuckles Range as well.
 Each turn opens up to yet another stunning landscape, and the route also features the ‘Daha-ata Vanguwa’,which is an 18-turn engineering marvel designed to bring you to flat terrain in a 10km drive.
 The view from the top of the turns is absolutely breathtaking.
 Mahiyanganaya is also the first location Lord Buddha visited, and the stupa is Sri Lanka’s oldest temple, as per the Mahavamsa and is over 2500 years old.
 The stupa houses a sacred hair-relic of Lord Buddha as well as Lord Buddha’s sacred left Collar-bone relic.